openkfw/Oscar/doc/development/development.md

 ## Database

-Database used in local development is determined by running either `start.sh` script for running evironment with MongoDB or `start_postgis.sh` for running with Postgis.
+Database used in local development is determined by running either `start.sh` script for running environment with MongoDB or `start_postgis.sh` for running with Postgis.

 ### MongoDB